Office of Indigenous Health

-First Nations and Aboriginal individuals, families, and communities in B.C. are healthy and well.
+First Nations and Indigenous individuals, families, and communities in B.C. are healthy and well.

-To champion systemic change that facilitates health and wellness for all First Nations and Aboriginal peoples in B.C. through advocacy, knowledge exchange, and partnerships.
+To champion systemic change that promotes health and wellness for all First Nations and Indigenous peoples in B.C. through advocacy, knowledge exchange, and partnerships.

 Partnerships & Collaborations

-The Aboriginal Health Directorate maintains strong partnerships with the regional health authorities to support improved Aboriginal and First Nations Health in B.C.
+The Office of Indigenous Health maintains strong partnerships with health authorities, other health partners and Indigenous organizations to support improved Indigenous health outcomes in B.C.

 - Provincial Health Services Authority